-6.5.3 Strengthening by Granular Overlay on Re-Worked Existing Pavement
+6.5.3 Strengthening by Granular Overlay on Re-Worked Existing Pavement Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

 Saw cut across existing pavement at each end of work.
 Cut shall be vertical and at least 100 mm deep to allow smooth transition to new work.